guialvesped/Ratings-CP/README.md

-# Projeto de Página Web - TypeScript e React
+# Web Page Project - TypeScript and React

-## Descrição
+## Description

-Este projeto foi desenvolvido como parte de uma prova para a disciplina de Desenvolvimento Web na [Nome da Faculdade].
-A aplicação consiste em uma página web simples, desenvolvida utilizando TypeScript e React, com o objetivo de demonstrar o conhecimento adquirido sobre essas tecnologias.
+This project was developed as part of an exam for the Front-End course at FIAP.
+The application consists of a simple web page, developed using TypeScript and React, with the aim of demonstrating the knowledge acquired about these technologies.

 ## Funcionalidades

-- **Exibição de Conteúdo:** A página exibe informações estáticas e/ou dinâmicas de acordo com o escopo do projeto.
+- **Content Display:** The page shows informations about games and the reviews of public.
-- **Interatividade:** Implementação de elementos interativos, como botões e campos de formulário.
+- **Interactivity:** Implementation of interactive elements, like buttons.
-- **Navegação Simples:** Estrutura básica de navegação entre componentes, caso haja múltiplas páginas ou seções.
+- **Simple Navegation:** Basic structure of navegation through components.

 ## Tecnologias Utilizadas

-- **TypeScript:** Linguagem de programação que adiciona tipos estáticos ao JavaScript, auxiliando na detecção de erros durante o desenvolvimento.
+- **TypeScript:**
-- **React:** Biblioteca JavaScript para construção de interfaces de usuário.
+- **React:**
-- **Vite:** Ferramenta de build e desenvolvimento rápida, usada para inicializar e configurar o projeto.
+- **Vite:**